shortmoose/customurls/README.md

 ## Installation

-This assumes you already know how to deploy apps to appengine.
+This assumes you already know how to create projects and deploy apps to appengine.

 ```shell
 git clone https://github.com/nthnca/customurls.git